igrishaev/pact/README.md

 ### Complatable Future

-The module `pact.comp-future` handles the `CompletableFuture` class availabe since Java 11.
+The module `pact.comp-future` handles the `CompletableFuture` class available since Java 11.
 The module also provides its own `future` macro to build an instance of `CompletableFuture`: